khughitt/benchmark-correlation/README.md

   are also able to compute correlations between entries from two _different_ matrices.
 - Due to GPU resource limitations, matrice larger than ~15,000 entries could not be tested with cupy.
-- The parallelized correlation implementation of pearson correlation in R, `coop::pcor()` performed quite well for smaller datasets (~ 40,000 or fewer entries), however, it appears to run out of memory and segfault regularly at larger dataset sizes, whereas some of the other methods can scale up beyond 50,000 records on the same machine.
+- In previous testing, the parallelized correlation implementation of pearson correlation in R, `coop::pcor()` performed quite well for smaller datasets (~ 40,000 or fewer entries), however, it appears to run out of memory and segfault regularly at larger dataset sizes, whereas some of the other methods can scale up beyond 50,000 records on the same machine.
+- In the most recent benchmark run, `coop::pcor()` only ran single-threaded, resulting in significantly worse performance.
+Until I have the chance to determine what is preventing it from running parallelized, I am excluding it from the results.
 - All methods were found to produce highly similar results; small differences exist, likely due to floating point roundings errors and such.
-- Since the purpose of this analysis was only to get rough sense of which method would perform best for the scales of data tested, the number of times each method was tested to produce the results above is quite small (10).
+- Since the purpose of this analysis was only to get rough sense of which method would perform best for the scales of data tested, the number of times each method was tested to produce the results above is quite small.
 For more precise results, a larger number of iterations should be run.
+- Ultimately, take these results with a grain of salt, and consider re-running the benchmarks on your own system, and the exact results are likely to vary across different systems, BLAS libraries, etc.

 ## See Also